konradha/ae108-mirror/README.md

     A library for creating a FEM mesh and managing the degrees of freedom associated with the elements and their vertices (based on PETSc's DMPLEX).
 It also provides wrappers around PETSc's solvers (KSP, SNES, and TAO).

+- ```ae108-elements```: Define elements.

+    A library for specifying the behaviour of the elements that make up the mesh.
+For instance, use this library to define the energy needed to deform an element.

 - ```ae108-assembly```: Assemble local data.

     A library for assembling MPI-local data in ```cpppetsc``` meshes.
 For instance, assemble the local energy by summing the energy of all local element instances.